pixelnest/pixelnest.github.io/tutorials/2d-game-unity/deployment/index.md

   next: ../animations
 ---

 A short last part about how to do an executable that you can distribute.
+Short, because deploying with Unity is easy.

 ## Build settings again

 Everything will be in the _File->Build Settings_ window that you had to open in the previous part.

 On your left, you can choose a platform.
-This will make its settings on the right.
+This will make its settings appears on the right.

 [ ![platforms][platforms]][platforms]